 A living trust is not something you create for yourself.
-Rather, you create it for your family, knowing that when you pass away, it will allow you to disperse your assets in the way that's best for them and to make their lives easier by averting the burdensome probate process.
+Rather, you create it for your family, knowing that, when you pass away, your assets will be disbursed in the easiest manner possible for them, allowing your loved ones to avoid the burdensome probate process.

-Attorney James H. Monroe has handled estate planning and living trusts for over 25 years.
+Estate planning lawyer James H. Monroe has handled living trusts for over 30 years.
 He has the experience necessary to help clients prepare their estates and their families for the future.
 To schedule an appointment for a free consultation, call 407-872-7447 or contact our offices online.

 Avoiding Probate with Revocable Trusts